Solar irradiance: Derivation

 With knowledge of ϖ, ε and e from astrodynamical calculations and So from a consensus of observations or theory, $\overline{Q}^\text{day}$can be calculated for any latitude φ and θ.
 Because of the elliptical orbit, and as a consequence of Kepler's second law, θ does not progress uniformly with time.
-Nevertheless, θ = 0° is exactly the time of the vernal equinox, θ = 90° is exactly the time of the summer solstice, θ = 180° is exactly the time of the autumnal equinox and θ = 270° is exactly the time of the winter solstice.
+Nevertheless, θ = 0° is exactly the time of the March equinox, θ = 90° is exactly the time of the June solstice, θ = 180° is exactly the time of the September equinox and θ = 270° is exactly the time of the December solstice.

 A simplified equation for irradiance on a given day is:

 where n is a number of a day of the year.

 Variation

 Total solar irradiance (TSI) changes slowly on decadal and longer timescales.
 The variation during solar cycle 21 was about 0.1% (peak-to-peak).
 In contrast to older reconstructions, most recent TSI reconstructions point to an increase of only about 0.05% to 0.1% between the 17th century Maunder Minimum and the present.

+However, current understanding based on various lines of evidence suggests that the lower values for the secular trend are more probable.
+In particular, a secular trend greater than 2 Wm−2 is considered highly unlikely.
 Ultraviolet irradiance (EUV) varies by approximately 1.5 percent from solar maxima to minima, for 200 to 300 nm wavelengths.
 However, a proxy study estimated that UV has increased by 3.0% since the Maunder Minimum.

 Some variations in insolation are not due to solar changes but rather due to the Earth moving between its perihelion and aphelion, or changes in the latitudinal distribution of radiation.
 These orbital changes or Milankovitch cycles have caused radiance variations of as much as 25% (locally; global average changes are much smaller) over long periods.
 The most recent significant event was an axial tilt of 24° during boreal summer near the Holocene climatic optimum.